Ole Miss Women's Tennis History

 Success continued into the 21st century, as longtime Rebel assistant Mark Beyers took over the reigns of the women's team.
 Under his watch, the Rebels captured their first of two SEC Western Division Championship in 2005 and made the program's 11th NCAA appearance.

-The Rebels have made six consecutive NCAA appearances, including the Sweet Sixteen in 2010, and finished ranked in the Top 25 three times since 2009.
+The Rebels have made seven consecutive NCAA appearances, including the Sweet Sixteen in 2010, and finished ranked in the Top 25 four times since 2009.

-With five of the top six returning and the addition of a talented recruiting class, the Rebels have their sights on making noise in the SEC and nationally in 2015.
+With four of the top seven returning and the addition of a talented recruiting class, the Rebels look to continue climbing the ladder in 2016.